Burnham Park (Chicago): 1920-1930

 A $2.5 million bond issue passed in 1922 for a stadium conceived by Burnham.
 Designed by architects Holabird & Roche and named Soldier Field for the veterans of World War I, cost overruns required another bond issue in 1926.
 By 1924, the breakwater wall stretched from 14th to 55th Streets.
 In 1926, Soldier Field and a portion of Lake Shore Drive were opened.
 Landfilling extended from 23rd Street to 56th Street; however, Promontory Point was not complete, prompting complaints regarding garbage, blowing sand and odors.
 Throughout the 1920s and 1930s, landfill efforts continued to fill in Burnham Park and the adjacent Northerly Island.
 The South Development was named for Daniel Burnham on January 14, 1927, and support increased for a world's fair in the park.
 Construction was completed on Lake Shore Drive, with northbound lanes named for Leif Erikson, and southbound lanes for Christopher Columbus.
 In 1929, construction of the park at Promontory Point began.
 The Great Depression delayed work and prevented construction of nearshore islands.
 Burnham Park was chosen for the site of the Century of Progress world's fair and a yacht basin was built south of 51st Street.

 1930s-1940s

 In 1933 and 1934, the Century of Progress International Exposition was held in Burnham Park.
-In the mid-1930s, the Chicago Park District used funds from the federal Works Progress Administration to complete landfill operations and install landscaping at Promontory Point by renowned designer Alfred Caldwell, a professor at the Illinois Institute of Technology.
+In the mid-1930s, the Chicago Park District used funds from the federal Works Progress Administration to complete landfill operations and install landscaping at Promontory Point by designer Alfred Caldwell, a professor at the Illinois Institute of Technology.
 In 1935, Mayor Edward Joseph Kelly explored the idea of a permanent fair in the park.
 The state passed a bill creating the Metropolitan Fair and Exposition Authority and allowed construction of Meigs Field, after Northerly Island lost out as the site for the United Nations.
 In 1948, Burnham Park hosted the Chicago Railroad Fair, proving the location's viability for conventions, which eventually led to the construction of the first McCormick Place in 1960.